 Three professional letters of recommendation are required, but you may submit as many letters as you wish.

-This is a five quarter academic program (fall, winter, spring, summer, fall).
+For full-time students, this is a five-quarter academic program (fall, winter, spring, summer, fall).
 The summer quarter is a mandatory internship.
 The MSWE program is 15 months, from September of year one to December of year two.

 International students are eligible to work at an on-campus job up to 20 hours per week.
 You must seek approval from the International Center prior to working.
 Please see here for details.
 Domestic students are eligible to work both on-campus and off-campus.

 Yes, as a professionally-oriented program, the summer internship is an opportunity to gain more industry experience.
 Sometimes summer internships result in full-time job offers.

 It is still required that you do a summer internship during the second summer of the program.
 Review the part-time curriculum here.
 Please contact the Program Director if you have a full-time job to determine if you are eligible for a waiver, or to discuss options to fulfill this requirement.

 Not necessarily.
 Although we expect most internships to offer compensation, it is entirely at the discretion of the employers in which students secure their internships.

 The program is intended to improve students’ skills to help them become more confident during technical interviews.
 If a student is still unable to secure an internship after diligent effort, the student should consult with the Program and Faculty Directors to arrange an assignment with a faculty member or department on campus to develop a concrete software project that provides hands-on experience for the student, and a useful product or service to the faculty or department.